BergenSoft/smart-nodes/README.md

 ### **Features:**

 -   Define min, max and step values.
--   Set to a specific value
+-   Set to a specific value.
 -   Increment and decrement by default or by a given value.

+## 18. Mode Selector

+This node can define multiple modes which stores the last selected mode persitent.

+### **Features:**

+-   Define custom modes.
+-   The first mode is the default on first start.
+-   Save last mode persistent and resend it at start, if wanted.